salesforce/policy_sentry/README.md

 ...and our automation should create policies that correspond to those access levels.

 How do we accomplish this?
-Well, policy_sentry leverages the AWS documentation on [Actions, Resources, and Condition Keys](1) documentation to look up the actions, access levels, and resource types, and generates policies according to the ARNs and access levels.
+Well, Policy Sentry leverages the AWS documentation on [Actions, Resources, and Condition Keys](1) documentation to look up the actions, access levels, and resource types, and generates policies according to the ARNs and access levels.
 Consider the table snippet below:

 <table class="tg">
   <tr>